 If you are off work due to sickness during pregnancy, you should be paid sick pay in the same way as other staff.
 However, if you are sick during the last four weeks of your pregnancy, your employer can insist that your maternity leave starts, although some employers are happy to overlook odd days of absence.

 Once your maternity leave has started, you cannot claim sick pay from your employer if you become ill.
 Instead, you will receive maternity pay (statutory or contractual) until this runs out.

-If you are dismissed or suffer other unfavourable treatment because of a pregnancy-related illness, you are likely to have a claim for pregnancy and/or maternity discrimination, as well as sex discrimination and automatically unfair dismissal.
+If you are dismissed or suffer other unfavourable treatment because of a pregnancy-related illness, you are likely to have a claim for pregnancy and/or maternity discrimination.
+You may also have a claim for sex discrimination and/or automatically unfair dismissal.